TheEnclaveFoundation/forge/docs/Psi.md

     -   **Backoff**: The delay between retries will follow an exponential backoff strategy (e.g., 1s, 2s, 4s) to avoid overwhelming the remote API.

 -   **Standardized Error Schema**:
     -   All errors returned by any provider will conform to a single, unified JSON schema.
+This allows consuming tools to programmatically handle failures.
+    -   **Error Types**:
+        - `CONFIG_ERROR`: Problem with local configuration (e.g., missing API key in `.env`).
+        - `API_AUTH_ERROR`: The provider rejected the API key.
+        - `NETWORK_ERROR`: A connection or timeout issue occurred.
+        - `API_ERROR`: The provider's API returned a server-side error (e.g., 5xx status).
+        - `BAD_REQUEST_ERROR`: The provider rejected the request as invalid (e.g., unsupported model).
     -   **Example Error Schema**:
 ```json
         {